lulav/LRS_Documentation/docs_cli/structure/citros_structure.md

 - `recipients`: This is a list of email addresses that will receive the reports generated from the notebooks' analysis.

-The flow.json file helps to streamline and automate your citros repository by tying together simulation runs, data analysis, and report distribution into a single manageable file.
+The flow.json file helps to streamline and automate your CITROS repository by tying together simulation runs, data analysis, and report distribution into a single manageable file.
 You can customize it to suit the specifics of your project.

 </details>

 ## File `project.json`
 <details>
 <summary>Description</summary>
-The project.json file is a key component of your Citros repository.
+The project.json file is a key component of your CITROS repository.
 It contains metadata about your ROS project, and is automatically generated by the citros `init`, `run` and `status` commands.
 Here's a description of its top-level fields:

-- `citros_cli_version`: The Citros CLI version installed.
+- `citros_cli_version`: The CITROS CLI version installed.

 - `cover`: A placeholder for a potential image that represents the project.